hitokiri-mata/katacoda-courses/kubernetes-applications/jenkins/finish.md

 ## Lessons Learned ##

-With these scenarios you have learned how:
+With these steps you have learned:

-- to TODO...
+- how TODO,
-- to TODO...
+- how TODO,
-- to TODO...
+- how TODO.

 Hopefully you also understand how Kubernetes is a new type of data center _operating system_ that can run your applications - across multiple nodes on your local laptop, a rack of servers, or any cloud target.